 To start, there has been the creation of algorithms which are shown in this book [2] which are able to deter people from trying to invade privacy with approaches in which their computing power is unknown.
 This process is done through synthetisizers which are meant to create a synthetic database which preserves privacy. (page 174) The methods in which we described above include the use of syntheticizers, when its job is to release a random subset of input data such that any breach of the system is not a breach of privacy.
 This method creates a disarray of data which cannot be connected to an individual or even connected to other pieces of data which may have also been leaked.
 The pros of this approach is that there is no current computing power which could cause a major privacy concern during a breach, however with rapid developing computing power and algorithm complexity, this could be beached and cause a major problem eventually.
 The main problem with this solution is that the algorithm is not going to be efficient enough in the future and eventually will need to be optimized or changed.
 This is because the algorithm is too complex for larger datasets and the time complexity is exponential.
 The current scope focuses on attacks of a major database, whereas an attack on a small database or just a subsection of a large database is still an issue.
 We will be working with a database which covers this smaller size set which will help enforce a protection of privacy for these smaller, more vulnerable datasets.

 In [3], Dwork developed a statistical approach to differential privacy in which data can be used to release public information without releasing sensitive personal information through a curator using the developed math-based algorithms to separate sensitive data.
-The method use statistically based algorithms on databases in order to separate people's personal information from any released information.
+The method uses statistically based algorithms on databases in order to separate people's personal information from any released information.
 The results of this approach show that these algorithms are “successful” at separating people's personal information but are affected by the size of datasets as well as perfectly separating the data.
 The shortcomings mainly come from the complexity and size of the datasets being tested as this can affect the accuracy of the results and cause issues.
 There is also the issue of computational demand from some of the specific algorithms especially when dealing with large datasets.
 There is not much left to be done as they are already tested but perfecting these techniques and somehow lowering the time complexity of these solutions.
 We will be working with smaller datasets.

 This talk [4] is about google brain which trains machine learning to protect privacy.
 They use machine learning in order to protect privacy by using an algorithm to convert each of the ‘trees’ in the ‘forest’ and randomly move them around the forest.
 This makes the position of the data unpredictable and protects privacy by making it much harder for the attacker to replicate the data positions/connections.
 The pros of this approach is that the data is being generated with AI which is much more unpredictable than a randomizer, cons are that the AI takes much longer to jumble the data and especially takes longer the more data it is being used on.
 There are strong guarantees that this will strongly help privacy protection, and there is improvement still to be done with the complexity of the AI and its efficiency. `